Monstoberfest not going fast enough for you? Crave more horror content out of the Nighthawks Diner?

 Ep- 51 Friday the 13th / Halloween “Thirteen, Thirty-one”

-To make things extra spooky, October ’17 also hosted a 13th day on a Friday.
+To make things extra spooky, October ’17 hosted Halloween and a Friday the 13th.

 In what ways are these two major slasher films the same?
 In what ways are they different?
 Have a seat in the booth and join the conversation.